pranav-raju-dev/Chat-bot/README.md

 ``

 ``
 The scraping technique was implememted in 2 ways , single page scraping (scrape.js) & multiple pages scrape (scrape_multiple.js).
-When performing mutiple pages scraping the payload may be very high where couldn't respond to the user inputs, implementation of payload chuncks could solve this issue.
+When performing mutiple pages scraping the payload(data -> scraped_data.json) may be very high where couldn't respond to the user inputs, implementation of payload chuncks could solve this issue.
 ``

 # output